AboliMore/Product-Dissection/README.md

 2)search on Phonepay Platfrom

-3) Product Dissection and Real World Problems solved by the platform
+3)Product Dissection and Real World Problems solved by the platform

-4) Case Study on the real world problems and approach to solving them
+4)Case Study on the real world problems and approach to solving them

 5)Schema Design Based on Top Features